Legion of Mary

 The Legion sees as its priority the spiritual and social welfare of each individual.
 The members participate in the life of the parish through visitation of families, the sick, both in their homes and in hospitals and through collaboration in every apostolic and missionary undertaking sponsored by the parish.
 Every legionary is required to carry out a weekly apostolic work in the spirit of faith and in union with Mary.

-The Legion of Mary at Holy Spirit Parish meet weekly after the 7:00 pm Mass at St. Matthews Worship Site.
+The Legion of Mary at Holy Spirit Parish meets every Wednesday at 11:30 a.m. at the St. Matthews Worship Site, following the Mass.